 Greece is blessed with an exceptional, mild climate.
 The soil is fertile and rich in nutrients.
 The tradition of cultivation is centuries old and the knowledge of husbandry and production of fermented products is recognized worldwide.
 A great many Greek products have been honoured with the distinction of Protected Designation of Origin.

-88 Greek products in all have so far been awarded this honour, including 20 different cheeses, 27 olive oils, 23 vegetables and pulses, 10 different varieties of olive, Cretan rusks, the traditional Messolongi avgotaraho (salted flat-head mullet fish roe), several varieties of honey, sweet beverages such as the Naxos citron drink and kumquat liqueur from Corfu, Kozani crocus and tangerines and mastic from Chios.
+89 Greek products in all have so far been awarded this honour, including 20 different cheeses, 27 olive oils, 23 vegetables and pulses, 10 different varieties of olive, Cretan rusks, the traditional Messolongi avgotaraho (salted flat-head mullet fish roe), several varieties of honey, sweet beverages such as the Naxos citron drink and kumquat liqueur from Corfu, "Tomataki Santorinis" (cherry-tomato of Santorini), Kozani crocus and tangerines and mastic from Chios.
 The list is impressive and is being added to every day.
 In order to get to know Greece, one needs to be initiated into its vast wealth of fine wines, garden vegetables, accredited dairy products and aromatic fruits.

 The wine of the people